CCPBioSim/md-workshop/README.md

 2. **PCA Analysis**: An introduction to the use of Principal Component Analysis methods for the analysis of sampling and convergence of MD simulations.
 3. **Statistical Analysis**: An introduction to the use of statistical methods to assess the significance of data extracted from MD simulations.
 4. **Ubiquitin Analysis**: Application of some of the methods in the other notebooks to the analysis of data from an MD simulation of ubiquitin.
+5. **Prokpka Analysis**: Analysis of a PDB structure using Propka to predict protonation states of acidic and basic residues.
-4. **Procheck  Analysis**: A slightly more advanced notebook that demonstartes how you can automate the Procheck analysis of a multi-model PDB file of an NMR-derived protein structure.
+6. **Procheck  Analysis**: A slightly more advanced notebook that demonstartes how you can automate the Procheck analysis of a multi-model PDB file of an NMR-derived protein structure.

 These can be run using the
 <a href="https://ccpbiosim.github.io/workshop/events/leeds2019/server.html" target="_blank">workshop jupyter server</a>.